eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 2.2 [CIR.2024.2979] about Pseudonyms

 [CIR.2024.2979] specifies three main requirements for pseudonyms:
-1. [WebAuthN] defines the technical specification for pseudonyms.
+1. [WebAuthn] defines the technical specification for pseudonyms.
 2. The pseudonyms the wallet generates must be unique for each Relying Party.
 3. The pseudonyms can be used either stand alone or in combination with other attested attributes.